sabinroman0577/historical-dynamics-chinese-dynasties/README.md

-Code and data associated to with the article "Historical dynamics in the Chinese Dynasties" submitted to Heliyon.
+Code and data associated to with the article "Historical dynamics in the Chinese Dynasties" submitted for publication.
 The data on territorial areas is from:

 Song, Yan.
 1994.
 “Estimation of Territory Areas of Several Dynasties in Chinese History”.
 In Research on the theory of history, p.
 150. Retrieved from https://kreader.cnki.net/Kreader/CatalogViewPage.aspx?dbCode=CJFQ&filename=SXLL199403017&tablename=CJFD9495 on March 11, 2020.